 - In keeping with the Cleveland Public Library’s objective to make accessible the broadest range of information in a variety of formats, the Library provides public access to the Internet.
 The Internet enables the Library to provide information beyond the confines of its own collection.
 However, the Library cannot control and is not responsible for the content of information obtained through the Internet, and does not warrant that information accessed through the Internet is accurate, reliable, legal or complete.

-- Patrons may not send, receive, print, disseminate, or display text or graphics which may be construed as obscene or “harmful to juveniles” under Chapter 2907 of the Ohio Revised Code.
+- In accordance with Chapter 2907 of the Ohio Revised Code, patrons may not send, receive, print, disseminate, or display text or graphics which may be construed as obscene or “harmful to juveniles”.